Atalena Loliha

-Atalena Napule Gaspore Loliha (February 1, 1997) is a South Sudanese lond-distance runner.
+Atalena Napule Gaspore Loliha (February 1, 1997) is a South Sudanese long-distance runner.

 Loliha was a former member of the Athlete Refugee Team for the 2022 World Athletics Championships, but she did not compete.

 She achieved her first international success by placing third in the women's half marathon in Dodoma in 2023.

 She won the gold medal in the women's half marathon in the 2023 African Games in Accra, Ghana, becoming the first gold medalist at the African Games from South Sudan.
 She completed the 21 km race in 1 hour, 14 minutes, and 36 seconds.